Esoterical/voron_canbus/README.md

 #  Your main CAN network adapter

 To actually create a CAN network in your system, your Pi needs some sort of device to act as a CAN adapter (think of it like a USB network card, or USB wifi dongle).
-The simplest plug-and-play option is to use a dedicated USB to Can device such as the BigTreeTech U2C or the Mellow Fly UTOC (other devices exist as well).
+The simplest plug-and-play option is to use a dedicated USB to Can device such as the BigTreeTech U2C, Mellow Fly UTOC, Fysetc UCAN, etc. (other devices exist as well).
 The second "cheaper" option is to actually utilise your printer mainboard (ie. Octopus or Spider board) to function as a usb-can bridge for klipper.
 We'll cover both options, but you only need to choose one.

 # Dedicated USB CAN device